toniesteves/toniesteves.github.io/_pages/Experience.md

     * Collect data to provide easy access to information by answering business questions.
     * Conduct data studies as also validate the business hypotheses.
     * Development and maintenance of KPIs, reports, and dashboards.
+    * Devising and coding novel algorithms from scratch, to help manage the data analytics and machine learning processes.
+    * Conducting quantitative analysis to obtain insights, developing these into workable solutions, and then following these through to successful delivery (while measuring outcomes).

 ***